Ideas2IT/nebtest/README.md

 # Nebtest

-NebTest will let you to test your nebulas smart contracts just like you write unit test for any javascript applications.
+NebTest will automate unit testing of nebulas smart contracts.

 # Features

-* You can configure for testing in your testnet / mainnet.
+* With NebTest, we can automate smart contract testing on both testnet and mainnet.
-* Run test case with multiple test data at a time using json.
+* Run test case with multiple test data sets at a time.
-* Will deploy a smart contract before each test case to run your test case in clean state.
+* Run test cases in clean state, by deploying a smart contract before each test case.

 # Pre-requisites